lawiet47/pylogite/README.md

 # What is it?

 Pylogite is a metamorphic code generator.
-The tool's aim is to take a Position independent shellcode obfuscate it by changing/deleting/adding x86 instructions.
+The tool's aim is to take a Position independent shellcode obfuscate it by changing/deleting/adding x86 instructions and inject it into the given benign PE file.

 ![](png/pylogite.gif)